Our Leadership Team

 Mrs. Emily Gajewski

 Mrs. Gajewski earned a bachelor’s degree and a master’s degree from Marquette University in the area of Speech-Language Pathology.
-For over ten years, she has served children and adults with disabilities in public schools, private schools, medical settings, and through her own private practice.
-Mrs. Gajewski has extensive experience conducting evaluations, developing and implementing IEPs, serving in professional leadership roles, and mentoring and training others.
+Since then, she has provide services to children and adults with disabilities in public schools, private schools, medical settings, and through her own private practice.
+Mrs. Gajewski obtained additional licensure and currently serves as the Director of Special Education and Pupil Services.
 She is well-versed in special education law, policies, and procedures and has particular interest in developing best practices for students with disabilities within the context of classical education.
-Mrs. Gajewski will hold licensure as the Director of Pupil Services and Special Education in 2023.

 LCCA - Staff Directory